abereanone/abolition.ing/README.md

 4. Add or update author entries in `src/data/resources.json`, then reference by `authorId` inside questions.
 5. Category pages are generated at `/categories/{slug}` (index at `/categories/`); author/resource pages live at `/authors/{slug}` and feed the `/resources` listing.

+### Grouped Question IDs

+- To partition questions into named groups (e.g., catechisms), add a `groupCode` property to any category in `src/data/categories.json` (e.g., `"groupCode": "WSC"`).
+Every question tagged with that category is treated as part of the group.
+- For grouped questions, ID-style URLs include the group code (`/questions/WSC8`).
+Prev/Next navigation, random links, and display labels stay within the active group context.
+- Visiting `/questions/<id>` still works: if multiple grouped answers share the same numeric ID, that route shows a hub listing each group-specific answer so the user can choose the desired version.

 ## Scripts

 - `npm run dev` – local development server.